ingmarboeschen/JATSdecoder/README.md

 Its function **text2sentences()** is especially design to break floating text with scientific content (references, results) into sentences.
 **text2num()** unifies representations of written numbers and special annotations (percent, fraction, e+10) into digit numbers.
 You can extract adjustable n words around a pattern match in a sentence with **ngram()**.
-Its function **letter.convert()** unifies hexadecimal to unicode characters and, if [CERMINE](https://github.com/CeON/CERMINE) generated XML files are processed, special error correction and special letter uniformisation which is extremely relevant to its ability to extract statistical results in text.
+**letter.convert()** unifies hexadecimal to unicode characters and, if [CERMINE](https://github.com/CeON/CERMINE) generated CERMXML files are processed, special error correction and special letter uniformisation is performed, which is extremely relevant to **get.stats()** ability to extract statistical results in text.

 The contained functions are listed below.
 For a detailed description see the full [manual]().